tektutor/kubernetes-oct-2022/Day1/README.md

 ## What is Docker Private Registry?
 When you have your own Customized Docker Images that has your proprietary applications, you need a Docker Hub like registry within your office network so that Docker Images can be uploaded and can be accessed by other teams within your organization without worrying about any security issues.
+We could setup a Private Docker Registry using any one of the below approach
+- using Sonatype Nexus
+- using JFrog Artifactory
+- using regsitry:2 docker image from Docker Hub

 ## What is a Container Runtime?
 - container Runtime is the software that manages containers